1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Collagenous Colitis?

-Collagenous colitis is a form of microscopic colitis that leads to chronic, watery diarrhea.
-It develops when a thin band of collagen (a natural protein) builds up just beneath the surface of the colon lining.
-Because the colon often looks normal during a routine scope, doctors take small tissue samples (biopsies) and examine them under a microscope to confirm the diagnosis.
+Collagenous colitis is one type of microscopic colitis which causes chronic watery diarrhea.
+It occurs when a band of collagen (which is a natural protein) accumulates right beneath the layer of the colon.
+Due to the appearance that most colon usually appears ordinary in a regular scope, physicians make small tissue samples (biopsies) and test them using a microscope to validate the diagnosis.

 Common Symptoms